dreams do come true

 I don't know how to move forward, and part of me doesn't want to.
 Every day that passes is another day since the last time she climbed up on the couch next to me and laid her head on my knee with a tortured sigh.
 We would laugh, they all do it.
 It's so hard to be a puppy.

 I would have done anything to save her.
 The vet said it, smiling and sad, you guys did everything for her, far more than most people would have done.
-But it wasn't enough.
+But it doesn't matter, it wasn't enough.

 I know that time will help.
 I know that there will come a day where someone will ask me about my dogs, and I'll be able to say, yes, we used to have four.
-I'll be able to tell someone the story of my girl, about how she did whatever the fuck she she wanted in this world, we would tell people, her name is Sofie, with an F, that stands for fuck you.
-I'll laugh a little when I talk about how she never learned not to eat poop or that she would jump up and down nonstop while we were filling the food bowls, about how she would completely ignore me and go flying into the lake anyway, because she knew I wouldn't actually be mad.
+I'll be able to tell someone the story of my girl, about how she did whatever the fuck she wanted in this world, we would tell people, her name is Sofie, with an F, that stands for fuck you.
+I'll laugh a little when I talk about her little wookie voice or how she never learned not to eat poop or that she would jump up and down nonstop while we were filling the food bowls, about how she would completely ignore me and go splashing full tilt into the lake anyway, because she knew I wouldn't actually be mad.
 I was the softie, I was the one that let her get away with all of her little tricks; when she stole toys from our other dogs, I was the one who would steal them back and sneak them to her.
-Some day I will be able to talk about the Cabinet of Forbidden Toys, and how we didn't need it anymore, and it won't feel like my heart has been cracked open and drained.
+Some day I will be able to talk about the Cabinet of Forbidden Toys, and how we didn't need it anymore, and it won't feel like my heart has been cracked open, drained and dry, dust to dust.

 I had this dog, I'll say.
-She was such a goof, she truly wished that she could talk, she always looked like she was laughing and had just rolled out of bed.
+She was such a goof, she truly wished that she could talk, she always looked like she was bursting to tell you her favorite knock-knock joke and had just rolled out of bed.
 I loved her, my little bunny girl, more than anything.

 Her name was Sofie.
 And she died.